ryantd42/NY-Legislative-Git/2023/S1297A-2023/bill.md

  ENVIRONMENTAL CONSERVATION LAW;
   (VII) FIVE PERCENT SHALL BE DIRECTED TO THE MUNICIPAL ASSISTANCE STATE AID FUND ESTABLISHED PURSUANT TO SECTION NINETY-TWO-E OF THIS ARTICLE;
-  (VIII) FOUR PERCENT SHALL BE DIRECTED TO THE DEDICATED MASS  TRANSPOR- TATION  TRUST  FUND  TO THE CREDIT OF THE NON-MTA ACCOUNT FOR PAYMENT TO DOWNSTATE TRANSIT SYSTEMS OTHER THAN THOSE TRANSIT SYSTEMS  OPERATED  BY THE METROPOLITAN TRANSPORTATION AUTHORITY;
+  (VIII) FIVE PERCENT SHALL BE DIRECTED TO THE DEDICATED MASS  TRANSPOR- TATION  TRUST  FUND  TO THE CREDIT OF THE NON-MTA ACCOUNT FOR PAYMENT TO DOWNSTATE TRANSIT SYSTEMS OTHER THAN THOSE TRANSIT SYSTEMS  OPERATED  BY THE METROPOLITAN TRANSPORTATION AUTHORITY;
-  (IX)  FOUR PERCENT SHALL BE DIRECTED TO THE DEDICATED MASS TRANSPORTA- TION TRUST FUND TO THE CREDIT OF THE  NON-MTA  ACCOUNT  FOR  PAYMENT  TO UPSTATE TRANSIT SYSTEMS;
+  (IX)  FIVE PERCENT SHALL BE DIRECTED TO THE DEDICATED MASS TRANSPORTA- TION TRUST FUND TO THE CREDIT OF THE  NON-MTA  ACCOUNT  FOR  PAYMENT  TO UPSTATE TRANSIT SYSTEMS;
-  (X) THIRTEEN PERCENT SHALL BE DIRECTED TO THE ENERGY RESEARCH DEVELOP- MENT  OPERATING  FUND  PURSUANT  TO  THE  PROVISIONS OF SECTION EIGHTEEN HUNDRED FIFTY-NINE OF THE PUBLIC AUTHORITIES LAW, TO BE DIRECTED TO  THE CLEAN ENERGY FUND AND SHALL BE DIVIDED EQUALLY AMONG THE FOUR INVESTMENT PORTFOLIOS THAT MAKE UP SUCH FUND;
+  (X)  TEN  PERCENT SHALL BE DIRECTED TO THE ENERGY RESEARCH DEVELOPMENT OPERATING FUND PURSUANT TO THE PROVISIONS OF  SECTION  EIGHTEEN  HUNDRED FIFTY-NINE  OF  THE  PUBLIC AUTHORITIES LAW, TO BE DIRECTED TO THE CLEAN ENERGY FUND AND SHALL BE DIVIDED EQUALLY AMONG THE FOUR INVESTMENT PORT- FOLIOS THAT MAKE UP SUCH FUND;
-  (XI) TWO AND ONE-HALF PERCENT SHALL BE DIRECTED TO THE CITY UNIVERSITY OF  NEW  YORK,  OF  WHICH FIFTY PERCENT SHALL BE USED FOR THE PURPOSE OF CAPITAL IMPROVEMENTS AND INFRASTRUCTURE PROJECTS AND FIFTY PERCENT SHALL BE USED FOR THE PURPOSE OF SUPPORTING ACADEMIC PROGRAMS AT CITY  OF  NEW YORK INSTITUTIONS; AND
+  (XI) TWO AND ONE-HALF PERCENT SHALL BE DIRECTED TO THE CITY UNIVERSITY OF NEW YORK, OF WHICH FIFTY PERCENT SHALL BE USED  FOR  THE  PURPOSE  OF CAPITAL IMPROVEMENTS AND INFRASTRUCTURE PROJECTS AND FIFTY PERCENT SHALL BE  USED  FOR THE PURPOSE OF SUPPORTING ACADEMIC PROGRAMS AT CITY OF NEW YORK INSTITUTIONS;
-  (XII)  TWO AND ONE-HALF PERCENT SHALL BE DIRECTED TO THE STATE UNIVER- SITY OF NEW YORK INSTITUTIONS, OF WHICH FIFTY PERCENT SHALL BE USED  FOR THE  PURPOSES  OF  SUPPORTING  AND  EXPANDING SERVICES AND CARE AT STATE UNIVERSITY OF NEW YORK HOSPITALS, STATE UNIVERSITY OF NEW YORK  ACADEMIC MEDICAL  CENTERS  AND  FIFTY  PERCENT  SHALL  BE USED FOR THE PURPOSE OF SUPPORTING ACADEMIC PROGRAMS AT STATE  UNIVERSITY  OF  NEW  YORK  INSTI- TUTIONS.
+  (XII) TWO AND ONE-HALF PERCENT SHALL BE DIRECTED TO THE STATE  UNIVER- SITY  OF NEW YORK INSTITUTIONS, OF WHICH FIFTY PERCENT SHALL BE USED FOR THE PURPOSES OF SUPPORTING AND EXPANDING  SERVICES  AND  CARE  AT  STATE UNIVERSITY  OF NEW YORK HOSPITALS, STATE UNIVERSITY OF NEW YORK ACADEMIC MEDICAL CENTERS AND FIFTY PERCENT SHALL  BE  USED  FOR  THE  PURPOSE  OF SUPPORTING  ACADEMIC  PROGRAMS  AT  STATE  UNIVERSITY OF NEW YORK INSTI- TUTIONS;
+  (XIII) TEN PERCENT SHALL BE DIRECTED TO THE  DEPARTMENT  OF  EDUCATION FOR THE PURPOSE OF SUPPORTING FOUNDATION AID;
+  (XIV)  TEN  PERCENT  SHALL  BE DIRECTED TO THE DEPARTMENT OF HEALTH TO SUPPORT HEALTH CARE; AND
+  (XV) TEN PERCENT SHALL BE DIRECTED TO THE DEPARTMENT  OF  AGRICULTURE, DEPARTMENT  OF  ENVIRONMENTAL  CONSERVATION, AND OFFICE OF PARKS, RECRE- ATION AND HISTORIC PRESERVATION FOR THE PURPOSES OF REFORESTATION,  SOIL CONSERVATION, SUSTAINABLE AGRICULTURE, LOCAL PARKS AND OPEN SPACE.
   4. [After  the deduction of such costs of the state tax commission in administering, collecting and distributing such tax, the balances in the stock transfer tax fund so appropriated shall be distributed and paid on